 Cool Sword: A master with his Shardblade, and refuses to part with it.
 It's actually an Honorblade, and the direct source of his Surgebinding.
 Later, he gains access to a sword that is strongly implied to be Nightblood from Warbreaker.

-Expy: Of anime ninja.
+Of anime ninja.
 Most evident in the chapter where he's the assassin of a crime lord wannabe, and wears the classic black outfit, combined with his big, anime-esque Shin eyes.

-Also a clear expy of the various protagonists of Assassin's Creed.
+Perhaps also an expy of the various protagonists of Assassin's Creed.
 His physical description might as well be one of Ezio Auditore, and his occupation, needless to say, fits as well.

 Extreme Doormat: He will do anything the person who holds his Oathstone orders, except commit suicide or give up his Shardblade.
 This is actually cultural.
 Shin "warriors" are treated like slaves, with Shin culture greatly favoring farmers and craftsmen and elevating them to the rulership positions of society, and soldiers being slaves that are conditioned to view themselves as having little value and to obey whoever possesses them.